Building with RAG

 2. Sliding Window Chunking

-• Merge or split based on entity, concept, or discourse boundaries.
+• Merge or split based on entities or discourse.

 Example:

-A scientific paper might be chunked at section (Abstract, Methods, Results) and paragraph boundaries, so that citations refer to a coherent explanation—not a random slice.
+A scientific paper could be chunked at section and paragraph levels, so each citation refers to a coherent explanation.

 5. Advanced Chunking

-• Entity-Aware Chunking: Keep all information about a key entity together (all mentions of a product, patient, or legal clause).
+• Entity-Aware Chunking: Group all information about a specific topic or entity.

-• Metadata-Rich Chunking: Attach source, author, date, and other metadata for downstream filtering and analytics.
+• Metadata-Rich Chunking: Attach detailed metadata for more effective search and analytics.

 Key Takeaway:

-• Vector Databases: Pinecone, Qdrant, Weaviate, ChromaDB, Milvus, Elasticsearch—optimized for large-scale, low-latency vector search.
+• Vector Databases: Pinecone, Qdrant, Weaviate, ChromaDB, Milvus, Elasticsearch.

-• Embedding Models: OpenAI Embeddings (ada, text-embedding-3-large), Cohere, Sentence Transformers (all-MiniLM, BGE, E5), InstructorXL, GTR, Llamaindex.
+• Embedding Models: OpenAI (ada, text-embedding-3-large), Cohere, Sentence Transformers, GTR, InstructorXL, Llamaindex.

-• Chunking & NLP: spaCy, NLTK, Hugging Face tokenizers, custom text parsers.
+• Chunking and NLP: spaCy, NLTK, Hugging Face tokenizers, and custom text processors.

 Evaluating RAG: Success, Quality, and Trust